tuchang/BluestNight/README.md

 # BluestNight

-A dark theme with blue accents for Hugo.
-Provides multiple configuration options and overrides.
+A featureful, configurable, yet sleek dark theme for Hugo.

 This theme is a complete recreation of my previous theming attempt [Darkroad](https://github.com/Shadow53/Darkroad) based on [Mainroad by Vimux](https://github.com/vimux/mainroad).
-The theme is similar only in basic structure and has been recreated from scratch.
+The theme is similar only in basic structure and has been recreated from scratch with many improvements

 # Supported browsers